truetone/css-selector-benchmarking/Readme.md

 ##Conclusions

-In most cases "attribute selector with unknown attribute, e.g. `[a="b"]` and attribute selector with known attribute, e.g. `[title="a"]` showed up in the "3 Worst" category.
+In most cases 'attribute selector with unknown attribute, e.g. `[a="b"]`' and 'attribute selector with known attribute, e.g. `[title="a"]`' showed up in the '3 Worst' category.
 It's safe to say you should avoid those selectors.

 It's a three-way tie for fastest performance on: